Dr. Rita Williams

 Sonya is passionate about quality STEM education for all students.
 As such, she desires to F1NE-TUNE the skills of educators to better equip them to cultivate students as skilled problem-solvers who can compete in a global society.

-Sonya has had the honor of being named Alabama High School Science Teacher of the Year by the Alabama Science Teachers Association (ASTA).
+Sonya has had the honor of being named Alabama High School Science Teacher of the Year by the Alabama Science Teachers Association.
 Additionally, she earned her National Board Teacher Certification (NBCT).
-Since then, she has been involved with mentoring other teachers seeking NBCT and serving on the Mobile County Public School System (MCPSS) NBCT Steering Committee.
-In addition to presenting for F1NE-TUNE, Sonya consistently facilitates training for these organizations.
+Since then, she has mentored teachers seeking NBCT and served on the Mobile County Public School System NBCT Steering Committee.

-Sonya earned a Bachelor’s of Science in Chemistry from Howard University and a Master’s of Education in Secondary General Science Education from the University of South Alabama.
-Currently, she is working on a Post-Master's Certification in Educational Leadership at the University of West Alabama.
+Sonya has served as a teacher and is currently an educational specialist at the Alabama Department of Education (ALSDE) in the Alabama Math, Science, Science, and Technology Initiative (AMSTI) Department.
+Sonya earned a B.S. in Chemistry from Howard University and an M.Ed. in Secondary General Science Education from the University of South Alabama.
+Additionally, she earned a Post-Master's Certification in Educational Leadership at the University of West Alabama.

 Andrea is a veteran elementary school teacher who has been teaching for 17 years.
 Currently, she teaches Pre-K virtually and face-to-face in a school in Decatur, Georgia.
 She has a passion for being creative in the classroom by implementing great hands-on activities for her students.